magmablinker/redditripper/README.md

 Args:
     All args are optional.

     is_verbose: is a boolean to check if verbose status messages should be printed.
 The default value is False.
     subreddit_file: the file where the subreddits are stored.
-The                    default value is 'subreddits.txt'
+The default value is 'subreddits.txt'fic
     category: the category, can be 'hot', 'top' and new.
     limit: the amount of posts you want to fetch per subreddit.